The Fourth Angel: Plot

 Jack Elgin (Jeremy Irons) is the European editor of The Economist, a magazine based in London, England.
 Jack has a wife, Maria (Briony Glassco), and three kids, Joanne (Anna Maguire), Julia (Holly Boyd), and Andrew (Joel Pitts).
-Jack subtly hijacks the family vacation, changing it from a lazy week of Mediterranean fun and sun in Corfu, Greece, to a tour of India, because of a story he has to cover.
+Jack subtly changes the family vacation from a lazy week of Mediterranean fun and sun in Corfu to a tour of India, hoping to simultaneously seize a plum reporting assignment, and spend quality time with his family.
 Maria is not as impressed as the kids are.

-Jack himself envisioned a chance to simultaneously seize a plum reporting assignment and spend at least a smidgen of quality time with his family.
-But, on the way to India, their plane, a Boeing 747-200 owned by AM Air, an American airline, makes an unscheduled stopover in Limassol, Cyprus, because of a mechanical problem.
-After a while of waiting inside the Limassol airport, everyone gets back on the plane—which is then hijacked by a group of terrorists known as the August 15th Movement, led by a Serbian man named Ivanic Loyvek (Serge Soric) and his right-hand man Karadan Maldic (Ivan Marevich).
-And they are demanding $50,000,000 from the U.S. State Department in one hour or everyone on the airplane will die.
+On the way to India, their plane, a Boeing 747-200 owned by AM Air, an American airline, makes an unscheduled stopover in Limassol, Cyprus, because of a mechanical problem.
+After a while of waiting inside the Limassol airport, everyone gets back on the plane, which is then hijacked by a group of terrorists known as the August 15th Movement, led by a Serbian named Ivanic Loyvek (Serge Soric) and his right-hand man Karadan Maldic (Ivan Marevich), who demand $50,000,000 from the U.S. State Department in one hour or everyone on the airplane will die.

-The demand is met, and Loyvek and Maldic start releasing the women and children, with the men to go last.
-But as soon as a front passenger door is opened, a local police team gunning for the terrorists opens fire.
+The demand is met, and Loyvek and Maldic start releasing the women and children, with the men to go last, but as soon as a front passenger door is opened, a local police team gunning for the terrorists opens fire.
 The flight attendants frantically open the rest of the airplane's doors and start getting passengers out, but the terrorists start killing passengers, leading to an explosion.

-Maria, Joanne, and Julia get out of the airplane, and then Jack, holding Andrew, gets out—only to watch Maria, Joanne, and Julia get shot by the terrorists.
-Jack tries to hide Andrew's face so he can't see it.
-Maria and Joanne are dead, and Julia is still alive—but Julia burns to death while crying for help.
+Maria, Joanne, and Julia get out of the airplane, and then Jack, holding Andrew, gets out, only to watch Maria, Joanne, and Julia get shot by the terrorists.
+Maria and Joanne are dead, and Julia is still alive, but Julia burns to death while crying for help.
 In all, a total of 15 passengers die, and Loyvek and Maldic, the surviving terrorists, escape, knowing that they now have the $50,000,000.
-Jack feels that the hijacking would never have ended that way if the police team had waited until after the passengers were released from the airplane before getting trigger happy.
+Jack feels that the hijacking would never have ended that way if the police team had waited until after the passengers were released from the airplane before opening fire.